suffolklibraries/lgc/content/collections/events/sunset-walk-30-11.md

     content:
       -
         type: text
-        text: "Discover Carlton Marshes on a guided walk from one of our knowledgeable wildlife guides.
-Come along whether you are a keen birdwatcher or are looking to improve your bird ID skills, to see the autumn migrants as they stop off at Carlton Marshes.\_\_"
+        text: "Enjoy a guided walk around Carlton Marshes at sunset with one of our wildlife guides to (hopefully) see marsh harriers roosting, barn owls hunting and the sounds of dusk.\_"
   -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: "Suitable for adults, both beginner and expert wildlife enthusiasts.\_" -
     type: heading
     attrs: